humanuturn-source/Postgres/Install_Instructions.md

 4. Under the General tab, name the connection (e.g., Local Dev DB).
 5. Under the Connection tab, use the following configuration:

-• Host name/address: postgres-db (Note: Since they share a Docker network, you can use the container name as the host)
+• Host name/address: postgres-db (Note: Since they share a Docker network, you can use the container name as the host).
 • Port: 5432
 • Maintenance database: dev_db
 • Username: admin